-Axa SA (CS), Europe’s second-largest insurer, said profit fell 0.9 percent in 2012 as year-earlier gains from selling businesses weren’t repeated.
+Axa SA (CS:US), Europe’s second-largest insurer, said profit fell 0.9 percent in 2012 as year-earlier gains from selling businesses weren’t repeated.

 Net income fell to 4.15 billion euros ($5.5 billion) from 4.19 billion euros in 2011, the Paris-based insurer said in a statement today.
 That missed the 4.47 billion-euro average estimate of 20 analysts surveyed by Bloomberg.
 Revenue increased 5 percent to 90.1 billion euros.